GeoTrellis 1.0 Release

 - Improved ETL capabilities

-- Collections API that allows users to avoid Spark in ideal cases
+- A new Collections API that eanbles users to bypass Spark in some cases

 - Experimental support for Vector Tiles, GeoWave integration, and GeoMesa integration

-- Documentation moved to ReadTheDocs.
+- Expanded documentation moved to ReadTheDocs.
 This greatly improves usability, readability, and searchability

-The GeoTrellis team decided that the many benefits to joining LocationTech outweigh any downsides.
-However, in the name of transparency, it’s important to discuss the possible downsides we considered:
+The GeoTrellis team decided that the many benefits to joining LocationTech outweighed the potential downsides.
+However, in the interest of transparency, it’s important to discuss the potential downsides we considered:

-- Ceding some control.
-There are pros and cons to creating a larger decision-making body for a project.
-We think the increased number of perspectives will outweigh the possibility of slower decision-making time
+- We had to cede some control by implementing formal voting and decision-making processes.
+There are pros and cons to creating a larger and more formal decision-making body for a project, but we think the increased number of perspectives will outweigh the possibility of slower decision-making time

 - One-time requirements to officially graduate involved:

-- Submitting codebase and dependencies to ensure appropriate licensing
+- Submitting the GeoTrellis codebase and dependencies to intellectual property review

-- Setup builds that publish to LocationTech infrastructure
+- Setup software build systems that publish to LocationTech infrastructure

-- Graduation review to make sure project is up to standards
+- Graduation review to make sure project is up to Eclipse standards

 We are excited about the move and the significance of the achievement.
+In addition to the core GeoTrellis library, we have also made substantial progress on related efforts including deployment tools with GeoDocker and new demonstration applications.
 GeoTrellis has grown it’s community and user base over the years.
 GeoTrellis has been the collective work of more than 50 people and 6,500 commits.

 A 1.0 release marks the effort of this community and the maturation of GeoTrellis.
-Moving forward will see a regular release schedule.
+Now that we’ve reached this milestone, we plan to implement a more regular release schedule.

 Connect with us